Understanding the Shift from Accumulation to Retirement Income

 That can help you:

-• Understand how much flexibility you have in your spending
+• Better understand how much flexibility you may have in your spending

 • Make informed withdrawal decisions